Provider Manifests

 are required.
 A manifest defines exactly one provider kind.
 The current set is

-app, authentication, authorization, agent, cache, indexeddb,
+app, identity, authorization, agent, cache, indexeddb,

 runtime, s3, secrets, ui, and workflow.